Shadow-Pixxxel/XDRInternals/README.md

 # XDRInternals

-A PowerShell module for the Defender XDR portal
+The unofficial API cmdlet to interact with the Microsoft Defender XDR portal